LevInteractive/spartan-allwrite/README.md

 You can use the latest and greatest libraries (react, redux, etc) with allwrite, but the goal of this library is to minimal, fast, and not require compilation to run.

-For what it's worth, the file is 3k.

 ## Local Demo

 Once you have a local or remote allwrite server running, simply `cd` to